 The slippery slope tack: if we’ve accepted that cameras do not make the photographs, but that photographers do, why should any succeeding technology that the human mind directs for its purpose not be judged similarly?
 That is, as a genuine, human act of creation.
 I ask Lebowitz a clumsy question, something like, ’Isn’t the labor of trying to make something worth something?”
 She says of course.
 What are we even talking about?
 It’s too basic but I can’t help it.

-I don’t think we’ll have an answer to this fundamental question anytime soon, but I would argue that the way we feel about it seems like a good way to measure when the line is crossed.
+I don’t think we’ll have an answer to this fundamental question anytime soon, but I would argue that the way we feel about it is like a good way to measure when the line is crossed.
 For me, personally, the transition from analog to digital photography immediately feel less dramatic than that from human-created photography to AI-authored images.
-Is marshaling any kind of technology still creation?
+Is marshaling every kind of technology still creation?
 I have my doubts.